ips-protocol/go-ips/docs/implement-api-bindings.md

-# IPFS API Implementation Doc
+# IPWS API Implementation Doc

-This short document aims to give a quick guide to anyone implementing API bindings for IPFS implementations-- in particular go-ipfs.
+This short document aims to give a quick guide to anyone implementing API bindings for IPWS implementations-- in particular go-ipws.

 Sections:
-- IPFS Types
+- IPWS Types
 - API Transports
 - API Commands
 - Implementing bindings for the HTTP API

-## IPFS Types
+## IPWS Types

-IPFS uses a set of value type that is useful to enumerate up front:
+IPWS uses a set of value type that is useful to enumerate up front:

 - `<ipfs-path>` is unix-style path, beginning with `/ipfs/<cid>/...` or `/ipns/<hash>/...` or `/ipns/<domain>/...`.